37 mm anti-tank gun M1930 (1-K): Production

 The gun was produced at the Plant no. 8 (named after Kalinin), where it received index 1-K. The production rate was slow as manufacturing process included handicraft operations.
 In 1931 the plant built 255 pieces, but none passed quality control.
-In 1932 404 pieces were accepted (and in 1933 105 more followed, still from the 1932 bunch), but then the production was stopped due to adoption of more powerful 45 mm anti-tank gun M1932 (19-K).
+In 1932 404 pieces were accepted (and in 1933 105 more followed, still from the 1932 batch), but then the production was stopped due to adoption of more powerful 45 mm anti-tank gun M1932 (19-K).

 1-K was also a base for the 37 mm tank gun B-3 (5-K), the main armament of the BT-2 light tank.

 Service

 1-K was the first dedicated anti-tank gun of the Red Army (RKKA) and as such was actively used for training of anti-tank units.
 On 1 January 1936 RKKA possessed 506 guns of the type, of them 422 operational, 53 waiting for repair, 28 used for training, 3 unfit.
 When RKKA received large numbers of more powerful 45 mm guns, many 1-Ks were apparently relegated to training facilities and depots.
 The exact number of 1-Ks in service in June 1941 has not been determined.
 It is known that the gun was present in some units, e.g. 8th Mechanized Corps and it is likely that pieces stored in army depots were also rushed into active service.
 However, there are no certain reports of their combat use.
 Apparently most of the guns were lost in combat at the early stage of the German-Soviet War.
 The German designation for captured guns was 3.7 cm Pak 158(r).